 COMMON POSTS: What Handwriting Say About Personality And Personality Traits

 VIGOROUS EXERCISE- exercise helps us keep fit and healthy.
-Vigorous exercise especially in athletes leads to depletion and low fat under the skin which may be another reason for infertility.
+Vigorous exercise, especially in athletes, leads to depletion and low fat under the skin which may be another reason for infertility.

-ADVANCED AGE- as women age the chances of them becoming pregnant gets less and when they become pregnant at an advanced age they are at increased risks of pregnancy related complications like miscarriage, abortions, high blood pressure and others.
+ADVANCED AGE- as women age the chances of them becoming pregnant gets less and when they become pregnant at an advanced age they are at increased risks of pregnancy-related complications like miscarriage, abortions, high blood pressure, and others.

 SMOKING- I had highlighted before the darkest side of active and passive smokers.
-Nicotine in tobacco has been found to interfere with body's ability to synthesize female hormone estrogen which is a significant hormone in ovulation.
-Female smokers have 60% more risk of being infertile than non-smokers.
+Nicotine in tobacco has been found to interfere with the body's ability to synthesize female hormone estrogen which is a significant hormone in ovulation.
+Female smokers have a 60% more risk of being infertile than non-smokers.
 Passive smokers are not exceptional so ladies keep off from men who are smoking.

-GENETICS- genetic abnormalities can also impede a woman from conceiving, carrying pregnancy for 9 months or even prevent the fertilized ovum from being attached in the uterus leading to miscarriage.
-Just to digress slightly on this, women who have advanced in age may give birth to babies with genetic problem in which the baby may have extra number of chromosomes (down syndrome).
+GENETICS- genetic abnormalities can also impede a woman from conceiving, carrying a pregnancy for 9 months or even prevent the fertilized ovum from being attached in the uterus leading to miscarriage.
+Just to digress slightly on this, women who have advanced in age may give birth to babies with a genetic problem in which the baby may have an extra number of chromosomes (down syndrome).

 MEDICAL CONDITIONS- like endometriosis, polycystic ovarian syndrome